 Are you considering a hair transplant?

 We often suggest that our readers seek advice from an experienced hair loss specialist before making a decision about a hair transplant or about other hair loss remedies.
-This is for two main reasons: the first is that hair transplant procedure may not necessarily be suitable for you and secondly it takes an experienced trichologist to accurately assess the hair loss and create an expert hair restoration plan which is both aesthetically pleasing and budget efficient.
+This is for two main reasons: the first is that hair transplants may not necessarily be suitable for you and secondly it takes an experienced trichologist to accurately assess the hair loss and create an expert hair restoration plan which is both aesthetically pleasing and budget efficient.
 The whole idea of hair transplant can initially feel daunting so allow us to take you through what will happen during the first hair transplant consultation.

 Medical history – what your hair loss consultant needs to know